-The historic element of the Southern Frederick Area Plan should directly correlate to the Historic Resources chapter of the 2030 Comprehensive Plan.

-To that end, the rehabilitation, adaptive reuse, or restoration of historic structures should be increased.
-The Comprehensive Plan calls for the adaptive reuse of historic structures, future development applications that have historic resources on the property should incorporate the site into development.
+Sensitive Natural Areas, including historic areas, are shown on the land use map for the study area.
+The historic element of the Southern Frederick Area Plan should directly correlate to the Historic Resources chapter of the Comprehensive Plan.
+To that end, the rehabilitation, adaptive reuse, or restoration of historic structures should be increased and incentivized.
+The Comprehensive Plan calls for the adaptive reuse of historic structures and therefore, future development applications that have historic resources on the property should incorporate those resources into development.

-Sensitive Natural Areas, including historic areas are shown on the land use map for the study area.
-By recognizing these historic sites and structures, the Southern Frederick Area Plan is implementing the policies of the Comprehensive Plan.
+Recommendations from the Historic Resources Advisory Board are:

-Significant structures and properties shown with a sensitive natural/historic designation should be buffered from adjacent development activity.

-Require archaeological surveys to be conducted prior to development, particularly any that involve battlefield areas, homesteads, Indian encampments, and waterways.

-The Rural Landmarks Survey should be updated and maintained regularly in order to keep current the inventory of structures older than fifty years.

-There are at least six historic sites and markers in the Southern Frederick Area Plan.
-Those sites and markers should be buffered from adjacent development activities and preserved in their original condition whenever possible during any development or land use planning.

-The Melvin Sandy house is located immediately adjacent to Sherando Park and would be ideal for use as an element of the Park.
-In the event that it cannot be included as part of the park, it would be appropriate for the use on the property to develop as something which would encourage the protection of the structure and provide a use which encourages park users to utilize the property.

-Frederick County should assist property owners that want to register their properties with the State or National Register.

-Increasing shared use trails throughout the study area would give emphasis to the preservation and rehabilitation of nearby historic sites and structures.
-Developments should incorporate and/or convert historic properties into recreational elements, including shared use trails, parks, and museums.
-The Zig-Zag trenches should be preserved and connected via a linear park/trail network to Crosspointe.
+- Significant structures and properties shown with a sensitive natural/historic designation should be buffered from adjacent development activity. - Require archaeological surveys to be conducted prior to development, particularly any that involve battlefield areas, homesteads, Indian encampments, and waterways. - The Rural Landmarks Survey should be updated and maintained regularly in order to keep current the inventory of structures older than fifty years. - There are at least six historic sites and markers in the Southern Frederick Area Plan.
+Those sites and markers should be buffered from adjacent development activities and preserved in their original condition whenever possible during any development or future land use planning exercises. - The Melvin Sandy house is located immediately adjacent to Sherando Park and would be ideal for use as an element of the park.
+In the event that the sites could not, it would be appropriate for the site to develop in a way to protect any structures or features.; accessibility to the park is encouraged. - Frederick County should assist property owners that want to register their properties with the State or National Register of Historic Places. - Increasing shared use trails throughout the study area would give emphasis to the preservation and rehabilitation of nearby historic sites and structures.
+Developments should be encouraged to incorporate and/or convert historic properties or sites into recreational elements, including shared use trails, parks, and museums.
+The Zig-Zag trenches should be preserved and connected via a linear park/trail network to the Crosspointe development.

-Developers of any urban center developed in the study area should integrate into the center's development plans both the preservation and prominence of historical and natural resources within the urban center boundaries such as the restoration, rehabilitation, or adaptive reuse of historic homes, churches, other buildings, Civil War site markers, Civil War earth works, significant stone outcroppings, etc..
+• Development of any urban center in the study area should provide for the integration, preservation, restoration, rehabilitation, or adaptive reuse of any historic structures and sites located within the boundaries of the project.

-Community Facilities
+COMMUNITY FACILITIES

-The need for public spaces within the study area needs to be acknowledged.
+The importance of public spaces and facilities within the study area needs to be recognized and incorporated into future development.

-The public facility element of the Southern Frederick Area plan should directly correlate to the Public Facilities chapter of the 2030 Comprehensive Plan.
-The public facilities element should also expand upon the existing 2030 Comprehensive Plan and ensure that opportunities for needed public facilities, which are not currently identified, are not missed.
+The public facility element of the Southern Frederick Area Plan should directly correlate to the Public Facilities chapter of the Comprehensive Plan.
+The public facilities element should also expand upon the existing Comprehensive Plan and ensure that opportunities for needed public facilities, which are not currently identified, are not overlooked.